shahbaj-76/accounting-rag-project/README.md

 # Accounting RAG Project

 This project is a simple Retrieval-Augmented Generation system for accounting questions.
+This project answers accounting questions using sentence embeddings and FAISS similarity search.

 ## Features
 - Reads accounting text files